Ryan Tafilowski

 Speaker Spotlight: Arthur Brooks

 Now more than ever, it is critical that business leaders look beyond the bottom line and begin crafting a future centered around serving our customers, suppliers, employees, and ultimately, our communities.
 But where do we begin?
-Arthur C. Brooks, one of this year’s Business for the Common Good guest speakers, begins with love.
-Speaker Spotlight: […]
+Arthur C. Brooks, a past year’s Business for the Common Good guest speaker, begins with love.
+Speaker Spotlight: Arthur […]

 Hilary Masell Oswald